Jin Matsubara: Views on Second Sino-Japanese War and the Second World War

 He was a supporter of right-wing filmmaker Satoru Mizushima's 2007 denialist film The Truth about Nanjing, which denied that the Nanjing Massacre ever occurred.
 In 2014 he refused to retract his comments denying the massacre.

 During Diet discussions of Japanese government efforts to clean up chemical weapons abandoned in China at the end of the Second World War, Matsubara questioned the existence of such weapons.

 On Monday 27 August 2012 Matsubara told a House of Councillors budget committee meeting that he may propose to other ministers a review of the 1993 statement by then Chief Cabinet Secretary Yōhei Kōno admitting the Imperial Japanese Army's role in establishing and running "comfort stations" for troops with forcibly recruited comfort women, because "no direct descriptions of forcible recruitment have been found in military and other Japanese official records obtained by the government."

 Visit to Yasukuni shrine

 On 15 August 2012, Matsubara, along with Minister of Land, Infrastructure, Transport and Tourism Yuichiro Hata became the first cabinet ministers of the DPJ to openly visit the controversial Yasukuni Shrine since the party came to power in 2009.
-Matsubara made his visit to commemorate the 67th anniversary of the end of World War II despite requests from South Korea Prime Minister Yoshihiko Noda to refrain from doing so.
+Matsubara made his visit to commemorate the 67th anniversary of the end of World War II despite requests from Prime Minister Yoshihiko Noda to refrain from doing so.